dotintent/WobbleView/README.md

 There are two options:

-1. WobbleView is available in Cocoapods.
+1. WobbleView is available via CocoaPods.
 2. Manually add the files into your Xcode project.
 Slightly simpler, but updates are also manual.

 ## Usage